iamdivyasharma/Financial_Sentiment_Classifier_and_Analysis_Bert_FinBERT/README.md

 >
 2) Building Financial Sentimental classifier using  FinBERT , BERT model by transfer learning the model and using traditional models(TFIDF , SVM, LOGISTIC REGRESSION) for Financial Sentimental classification
 >
+NOTE :>
-NOTE : TRANSFER LEARNING : we are freezing 10 layers and training rest of the layers then evaluating our model performance in terms of F1, recall, accuracy and confusion matrix.
+>TRANSFER LEARNING : we are freezing 12 layers and training rest of the layers then evaluating our model performance in terms of F1, recall, accuracy and confusion matrix.
+>By freezing the BERT layers, you essentially keep the pre-trained BERT weights fixed and prevent them from being updated during the training process.
+This can be useful when you have limited training data or when you want to leverage the pre-trained representations of BERT for your specific task without modifying them.
+>During training, only the weights of the classification layer will be updated, allowing the model to learn task-specific patterns and make predictions based on the fixed BERT representations.
+The frozen BERT layers act as a feature extractor, providing contextualized word representations to the trainable classification layer.
+>**If you want to fine tune the model , simply do not freeze the layers and train the model ,remove the code that freezes the layers.
+By default, all the layers of the model will be trainable.**

 >
 3) Comparision and conclusion
 >